django-mptt/django-mptt/README.rst

 What is ``django-mptt``?
 ========================

-``django-mptt`` is a reusable Django app which aims to make it easy for you to use MPTT with your own Django models.
+``django-mptt`` is a reusable Django app that aims to make it easy for you to use MPTT with your own Django models.

 It takes care of the details of managing a database table as a tree